ChrisWhealy/wasm_sha256/docs/40-parse-cmd-line-args.md

 All we know at this point is that we have been passed `3` arguments and the total length of the command line string is `131` characters.

-This doesn't immediately answer the question of *"What is the value of the 3rd argument"*, but this information is vital if we're going to be able to interpret the information returned by the next WASI function, `args_get`.
+However, this doesn't immediately help us answer the question of *"What is the value of the 3rd argument"*.
+Nonetheless, this information is a vital prerequisite when interpretting the information returned by the next WASI function, `args_get`.

-Again, looking at the [WASI Rust implementation](https://github.com/bytecodealliance/wasmtime/blob/06377eb08a649619cc8ac9a934cb3f119017f3ef/crates/wasi-preview1-component-adapter/src/lib.rs#L471) will help us understand how to call this function.
+Again, looking at the WASI Rust implementation of [`args_get`]](https://github.com/bytecodealliance/wasmtime/blob/06377eb08a649619cc8ac9a934cb3f119017f3ef/crates/wasi-preview1-component-adapter/src/lib.rs#L471) will help us understand how to call this function.

 ```rust
 pub unsafe extern "C" fn args_get(argv: *mut *mut u8, argv_buf: *mut u8) -> Errno